Tower Bridge in London

 Is this list exhaustive?

-It covers all visa types shown on the official GOV.UK category pages at the time of writing.
-Always confirm on GOV.UK for updates.
+It covers all visa types shown on the official category pages at the time of writing.
+Always confirm on the official site for updates.

 Does “most applied” mean guaranteed approval?